wingwayungg/nextjs-blog2/README.md

   - dark mode (upcoming)

 ## Technical Features
   - **Static-site Generation (SSG)**.
-GNP data in 2020 is a past record, and is thus static.
-The data is fetched via WorldBank API, and the site is pre-renderd at build time.
+The GNP figures in 2020 are a past record, and are therefore static.
+The data is firstly fetched through WorldBank API, and the site is pre-renderd at build time.
 The users need not to wait when entering the webpage as the table is already loaded.
 This techniques also benefit the page for Search Engine Optimization (SEO).
 While users searchs for this webpage in google, the data rather than the word "No Result" will be displayed on the search result page.

   - **React hook Memoization**.
-The webpage allows user to search by page and filter by keywords.
+The webpage allows users to search by page and filter by keywords.
 The last search result is memorized, and when users change pages, the list will not be filtered again.

   - **Pagination**.
-The search result is recorded in the URL.
-This enable user to reload, store and share the search result using the URL link.
+The search results are recorded in the URL.
+This enables users to reload, store and share the search results using URL links.

 ## Quality Control
 Lighthouse serve as an excellent tool to measure and ensure the quality of the webpage.